-NEW RULE: To play a New Rule place it face up near the Basic Rules.
+NEW RULE: To play a New Rule, place it face up near the Basic Rules.
 If it contradicts a New Rule already in play, discard the old rule.
 New Rules take effect instantly, so all players must immediately follow the New Rule as required.
 This will often cause the player whose turn it is to draw or play additional cards right away, or it may cause other players to immediately discard some of their cards.

-Examples: After drawing 1 card, you play the Draw 4 New Rule.
-Now the rules require you to Draw 4 cards on each turn, but since you only took 1 card before, you must immediately draw 3 more cards.
-The next player draws 4 cards.
-He plays the Draw 2 which changes the rules again, but he draws no more, having already gotten (at least) 2 cards.
-Since Draw 2 contradicts Draw 4, the Draw 4 is discarded.
+Example: After drawing 1 card, you play the "Draw 3" New Rule.
+Now the rules require you to Draw 3 cards on each turn, but since you only took 1 card before, you must immediately draw 2 more cards.
+The next player draws 3 cards.
+He plays the "Draw 2" which changes the rules again, but he draws no more, having already gotten (at least) 2 cards.
+Since Draw 2 contradicts Draw 3, the Draw 3 is discarded.

-GOAL: To play a Goal place it face up in the center of the table, discarding the previous Goal (if any).
+GOAL: These cards show the specific Keepers you must have on the table in front of you in order to win.
+To play a Goal, place it face up in the center of the table, discarding the previous Goal (if any).
 The game begins with no Goal in play, so no one can win until one is played.
 The Goal applies to everyone; as soon as someone meets these conditions, they win!
 (Even if it's someone else's turn!)

-KEEPER: To play a Keeper take it out of your hand and place it on the table in front of you, face up.
+KEEPER: To play a Keeper, take it out of your hand and place it on the table in front of you, face up.
 Most Goals require you to have a particular pair of Keepers, so playing a Keeper is always a good thing.